qinyeli/qinyeli.github.io/_notes/pandas-note.md

 {:toc}

 ## Reminder
-After 3 hours of debugging pain, I realized that I need to keep a reminder for myself here that it is Panda*s*, not Panda.
+* After 3 hours of debugging pain, I realized that I need to keep a reminder for myself here that it is Panda*s*, not Panda.
+* Every column of a dataframe is called a series

-## Basics
+## I/O

 ```python
 import pandas as pd